-This post on Sacred Marriage: Marriage Can Build a Servant’s Heart was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Sacred Marriage: Marriage Can Build a Servant’s Heart was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Welcome back to our series on “Sacred Marriage” by Gary Thomas.
 This week we will be discussing Chapter 11 of the book titled “Make Me a Servant: Marriage Can Build In Us a Servant’s Heart”.
 Whether we admit it or not, we probably got married or seek to become married out of selfishness.
 Now, it may not have been an awfully selfish reason such as just for money or status.
 It could be have been that we wanted somebody to raise a family with, to have fun with, or to build a life with.
 Those are pretty solid reasons to get married in my opinion.
 However, they are still focused on mainly benefiting yourself.

 The point being, we enter serious relationships or marriage for selfish reasons, not selfless reasons.
 I don’t know anybody who get married out of a drive to serve another person.
 If people did marry simply out of a servant’s heart, then they would marry anybody!
 But, we do not search for somebody we can serve.
 Rather, we find somebody who we think is a good fit for us and can fill some of our needs and desires.
 And that is OK.
 There is nothing wrong with that.
 That being said, Thomas challenges us to consider how we can shift our view on our marriage from what it may have initially been at the start.
 He asks us to think about how we can be a servant to our spouse, as opposed to focusing on how they can serve us.